 Make sure that have the right camera for taking all those amazing action shots

 SWISS Airbus flypast with the Patrouille Suisse jets

 We saw them before we heard them.
 The sleek SWISS Airbus and a formation of red Patrouille Suisse jets emerged dramatically from the cloud and sped across the perfect blue sky above our heads.
 The roar of the jet engines followed close behind as the planes disappeared into the distance.

 The display was stunning and I’ll never truly comprehend the skill and precision of the pilots flying in such close proximity to the mountains.
 The SWISS Airbus looked as light and nimble as the bright red Patrouille Suisse fighter jets.

 There were about four flypasts of different formations with the planes appearing from different directions each time.
-We were definitely kept on our toes trying to work out where they’d appear from next.
+We were kept on our toes trying to work out where they’d appear from next.